🌲 Front Range Plant FinderPlant finder

 Abies concolor

-Fir — White (Abies concolor) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–80 ft tall and 15–30 ft wide, and needs medium water.
+White Fir (Abies concolor) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–80 ft tall and 15–30 ft wide, slow-growing, needs medium water, and prefers full sun to partial shade.
 Iron chlorosis is common in our alkaline soils.

 Colorado nativemedium water50–80 ft tall and 15–30 ft wideDeer-resistant